Skull Base Reconstruction NYC | Norelle Health

 Several reconstructive options are used, often in layers.
 Free grafts use tissue such as the lining or a small amount of cartilage or bone placed over the defect.
 Local flaps and a vascularized nasoseptal flap, a piece of the septal lining that keeps its own blood supply, can be rotated to cover larger or higher-flow defects.

-The nasoseptal flap is a workhorse for many large skull-base repairs because its blood supply supports reliable healing.
+The nasoseptal flap is widely used for large skull-base repairs because its blood supply supports reliable healing.
 The choice of technique depends on the defect, prior surgery, and available tissue.

 Lumbar drainage and sealants only when appropriate